 - Find the scaling group for which you want to execute a scaling rule and click Details in the Actions column.

-- In the upper part of the page, click the Scaling Rules and Activities tab, and then click the Scaling Rules tab.
+- In the upper part of the page that appears, click the Scaling Rules and Event-triggered Tasks tab.

-- Find the scaling rule that you want to execute and click Execute in the Actions column.
+- On the Scaling Rules tab, find the scaling rule that you want to execute and click Execute in the Actions column.

 Automatically executes a scaling rule